Antisemitism in the United States

-Public opinion surveys paint a mixed picture.
-According to a survey which was conducted by the Anti-Defamation League in 2019, antisemitism is rejected by a majority of Americans, with 79% of them lauding Jews' cultural contributions to the nation, however, the same poll found that 19% of Americans adhered to the longstanding antisemitic canard that Jews co-control Wall Street, and 31% agreed with the statement "Jewish employers go out of their way to hire other Jews".
+In terms of antisemitic attitudes, according to a survey which was conducted by the Anti-Defamation League in 2019, antisemitism is rejected by a majority of Americans, with 79% of them lauding Jews' cultural contributions to the nation.
+The same poll found that 19% of Americans adhered to the longstanding antisemitic canard that Jews co-control Wall Street, while 31% agreed with the statement "Jewish employers go out of their way to hire other Jews".